 Backpacking Brazil off the beaten path

-This cute little colonial town only 2 hours from Belo Horizonte is truly one of the jewels of Brazil.
+This cute little colonial town only 2 hours from Belo Horizonte is one of our favourite towns in Brazil.
 A pattern of cobblestone streets going up and down a hilly landscape; a sequence of baroque churches, each one more adorned than the last; a mild climate and a cosy life rhythm on the main square.
-All that and more is Ouro Preto, one of our favourite towns in Brazil.

 The name expresses truly what Ouro Preto is about: gold.
 No surprise that the town of “Ouro Preto” (Black Gold) is in the state of “Minas Gerais” (General Mines); 30 km away lies the town of “Ouro Branco” (White Gold).
 The region owes much to its past.